• Skip to primary navigation

 One-Pot Hainan Chicken Rice

-My Hainanese chicken rice recipe tastes very close to the original recipe that usually takes a lot of prep work and time due to the lengthy process of boiling and chilling the chicken for that bouncy skin.
+My version also tastes close to the traditional cooking method, which usually takes a lot of preparation and time due to the lengthy process of boiling and chilling the chicken for that bouncy skin.

 One-Pot Hainan Chicken Rice